-After calibration against measured real-time salinity and water elevation data collected by the District and the USGS at five stations (see Chen 2020), the UNLESS3D model was run for a 8-year period, from 2007 through 2013 using baseline flows (i.e., flows corrected for withdrawal and return irrigated flows) and numerous reduced flow scenarios.
-Results from the reduced flow scenarios were compared with results from the baseline scenario to evaluate effects of various freshwater inflow reductions on the water volume, shoreline and bottom area salinity habitats in the Lower Peace/Shell System.
+After calibration against measured real-time salinity and water elevation data collected by the District and the USGS at five stations, the UNLESS model was run for a 8-year period, from 2007 through 2014 using baseline flows (i.e., flows corrected for withdrawals and return-irrigation flows) and numerous reduced flow scenarios.
+Results from the reduced flow scenarios were compared with results from the baseline scenario to evaluate effects of various freshwater inflow reductions on the water volume, shoreline, and bottom area salinity habitats in the Lower Peace/Shell System.

-For each scenario simulation, model outputs (water level, salinity and temperature) were summed across space to produce instantaneous total habitats for one-hour intervals.
-These instantaneous estimates were averaged across the entire 7-year simulation period to produce estimates of shoreline length, total water volume, and bottom area for the entire system at salinity concentrations ranging from ≤0.5 psu to ≤20 psu.
+For each scenario simulation, model outputs (water level, salinity, and temperature) were summed across space to produce instantaneous total habitats for one-hour intervals.
+These instantaneous estimates were averaged across the entire 8-year simulation period to produce estimates of shoreline length, total water volume, and bottom area for the entire system at salinity concentrations ranging from ≤ 0.5 psu to ≤ 20 psu.
 Water volume was calculated across all model layers and shoreline habitat was calculated based on bottom elevations at the four corners of a model grid and the simulated water surface elevation.
 Bottom-layer salinity zones in model grids were used for estimate bottom-area salinity habitats.